Skip to content

 Myasthenia Gravis in Dachshunds

 There are two forms: genetic and acquired.
 In the genetic form, dogs are born without a receptor on the muscle so that nerves cannot communicate with muscle.
-In the acquired form, a dog’s body makes antibodies against the receptor on the muscle, destroying communication between nerves and muscle.
+Dachshunds tend to have the genetic form, and therefore, the disease usually makes its appearance early on in doxies, around eight weeks.

 Myasthenia gravis patients are monitored closely for esophageal function and treated with medication that works to assist in signaling from nerves to muscle.
+With the genetic form, your doxie will most likely be on this medication for life.

 dachshund neurological exam for health issues